ArnavLabh/StudyMetrics/README.md

 - Update your grades immediately after results are declared
 - Use the auto-save feature to never lose your progress
 - Review your analytics monthly to stay on track

 ---

-## 🎓 Success Stories

-*"StudyMetrics helped me visualize my academic journey and plan my electives strategically.
-I graduated with the CGPA I targeted!"* - IITMBS Graduate

-*"The clean interface and real-time calculations make grade tracking so much easier than spreadsheets."* - Current Student

-*"Being able to see exactly what grades I needed motivated me to work harder in my final semester."* - IITMBS Alumni

----